GovindenJerome/govindenjerome.github.io/_pages/about.md

 Latest News
 ------
-(Jun.
-2025) [Jean Paul Degabriele](https://degabriele.info) will present our proposal (with Jan Gilcher and Kenneth G. Paterson) for an **Improved ChaCha-based AEAD Scheme** as a work item of the CFRG at the [IETF 123](https://www.ietf.org/meeting/123/) meeting on July 24.
+(Jul.
+2025) [Jean Paul Degabriele](https://degabriele.info) presented our proposal (with Jan Gilcher and Kenneth G. Paterson) for an [**Improved ChaCha-based AEAD Scheme**](https://datatracker.ietf.org/meeting/123/materials/slides-123-cfrg-improved-chacha-based-aead-scheme-00) as a work item of the CFRG at the [IETF 123](https://www.ietf.org/meeting/123/) meeting.

 (May 2025) Our paper **Succinct PPRFs via Memory-Tight Reductions** (with Joël Alwen, Chris Brzuska, Patrick Harasser, and Stefano Tessaro) was accepted to [CRYPTO 2025](https://crypto.iacr.org/2025/).